Hikes

 Approach

-A9 motorway, exit 22 (Gd St-Bernard).
-Follow signs for Grand St-Bernard all the way to the pass.
+A9 motorway, exit 22 (Great Saint Bernard).
+Follow the signage Grand St-Bernard to the pass height.

 Parking